kivy-garden/animationbuilder/README.md

       repeat: True
 ```

-But the code below might be easier to read.
+But the following code might be easier to read.

 ```yaml
 less_nesting: